-Difference Between Coaching and Counseling; They Work Hand in Hand
+Differences Between Life Coaching and Counseling; They Work Hand-In-Hand

-There are some similarities between coaching and counseling, which is what can blur the differences for those who are just starting out.
-Here we'll make it clear for you.
+There are some similarities between life coaching and counseling, which is what can blur the important differences for those who are just starting out.
+In this article, I'll make it clear for you.

 The basic premise is that coaching clients are in a healthy place mentally and emotionally.
 They are ready and desire to receive support on how to make the changes to help them achieve their goals.
 This can also include creating and/or maintaining motivation for the stated change, creation and implementation of plans for change and exploration of obstacles in order to overcome them.

 Life coaching is unlikely to be helpful if there are unresolved counseling issues.*

 - Works to heal hurts and emotional issues